LosTReaL/T-C-Translatemon/README.md

 - All communications between Telegram users and the bot are protected by **SSL/TLS encryption**, ensuring that data in transit cannot be easily intercepted or tampered with.
 - Secret keys, API credentials, and other sensitive configuration information are **never** stored in the codebase; instead, they are kept securely as environment variables.
+- Sensitive credentials, such as API keys, are masked in system logs to prevent accidental exposure during error states.
 - Database and application design follows industry best practices, including access control, least-privilege principles, and regular review of security configurations, to minimize risk of unauthorized data access or breaches.

 ---